AETHONLABS/aethon-labs/WHITEPAPER.md

 ## Abstract
-Aethon Labs is a decentralized low-code platform designed for building intelligent AI agents using large language models (LLMs), tailored for Web3 and on-chain ecosystems.
-This whitepaper explores the system architecture, real-world use cases, tokenomics, and the unique NFT-based access mechanism behind Aethon Labs.
-We provide technical depth where necessary while offering plain-language explanations for accessibility.
+Aethon Labs is a globally accessible, decentralized low-code platform for building intelligent AI agents powered by large language models (LLMs).
+Designed to bridge AI and Web3, Aethon empowers developers, creators, and businesses around the world to design, deploy, and monetize on-chain agents and workflows using an intuitive visual interface.
+Whether you're building for DeFi, DAOs, NFTs, or real-world automation, Aethon provides the infrastructure to create scalable, permissionless, and intelligent agents with native blockchain integration.

 ## 1. Vision
 Enable anyone from developers to creators to build decentralized AI agents that can operate, learn, and interact across the blockchain using drag-and-drop tools and secure integrations.